Katrine Vellesen Løken

 The Holberg Prize is offering scholarships for five Nordic PhD students to participate in the 2017 Masterclass with Onora O'Neill on "Judgement and Interpretation".
 The event takes place during the Holberg Week, 6 June, in Bergen.
 Application deadline: 1 May.

 How did the 2017 Holberg Laureate come to be interested in Kant?
 To what extent is public reasoning lacking today?
 Is Brexit a good or bad thing, and what are the dark side of human rights?
 These are some of the questions Professor Onora O'Neill addresses in this interview.

 On 17 January, the Nils Klim Committee met in Bergen to discuss this year’s candidates for the Prize and recommend a winner.

-The Holberg Prize is awarded annually to scholars who have made outstanding contributions to research in the arts and humanities, social science, law or theology.
+The Holberg Board is now inviting nominations for the Nils Klim Prize 2018.
+Candidates are young Nordic scholars under the age of 35 who have made outstanding contributions to research within the arts and humantities, social science, law and theology.